China's iQIYI to develop regional stars for Southeast Asia push

 Southeast Asia is one of the heaviest consumers of Chinese entertainment content outside China, but iQIYI is also intensifying efforts in North America and the Middle East.

-“In North America, our target is Asian and Asian-American audiences, while in the Middle East, we’re exploring the appetite for Asian content, but we see a big potential.”
+“In North America, our target is Asian and Asian-American audiences, while in the Middle East we’re exploring the appetite for Asian content, but we see a big potential,” Yang said.

+(This story corrects Yang’s title in the third paragraph and adds company comment and detail in 10th and 11th paragraphs)

 Our Standards: The Thomson Reuters Trust Principles.